Nursing

 - Served in the military

-Progression
+Program Progression

-- A student who withdraws, fails, or takes a leave of absence and does not enroll and complete a nursing course within twelve (12) months will need to re-apply to the program and start in the first semester.
+- A student who fails a skills lab or physical assessment lab will receive a maximum grade of a D for the course.
+Two or more failed skills in NSG 106 will result in an F for the course.
+A student who withdraws, fails, or takes a leave of absence and does not enroll and complete a nursing course within twelve (12) months will need to re-apply to the program and start in the first semester, repeating all program courses.
 A student in this category must meet the current admission criteria.

 - Nursing students must complete all nursing courses within each level with a grade of “C” or better before progressing to the next level.

 - Students who receive a final course grade or theory grade lower than 80% (C) in any of the courses will not be allowed to progress in the program.
-Students may 1) be eligible to be readmitted into the program and repeat the course and earn a final grade of 80% or higher before taking the next course in the sequence or 2) reapply to the nursing program to start at the first semester, if accepted.
+Students may 1) be eligible to be readmitted into the program and repeat the failed course and earn a final grade of 80% or higher before taking the next course in the sequence or 2) reapply to the nursing program to start at the first semester, if accepted.

 - Readmission to the clinical component is NOT guaranteed and will be determined on an individual basis.